Score-based Conditional Out-of-Distribution Augmentation for Graph Covariate Shift: Related Work

-\textbf{Graph Data Augmentation. } Beyond invariant graph learning, graph data augmentation aims to diversify the training distribution, thereby enhancing the out-of-distribution (OOD) generalization of models.
-DropEdge~\citep{rong2019dropedge} introduces randomness by selectively removing edges, thus varying the training data's structure.
-M-Mixup~\citep{wang2021mixup} enriches the dataset by interpolating diverse and irregular graphs within semantic space. $\mathcal{G}$-Mixup~\citep{han2022g} extends this concept to graph classification, interpolating across different graph generators (graphons) to produce augmented graphs.
-Adversarial augmentation techniques, such as FLAG~\citep{kong2022robust}, apply gradient-based perturbations to node features, and AIA~\citep{sui2024unleashing} generates adversarial masks on graphs, both aimed at probing environmental discrepancies.
-Despite these advancements, overcoming the limitations in environmental exploration caused by modifying graphs within the original training set remains a challenge, indicating ongoing opportunities for innovation in graph data augmentation strategies.
-Recently, environment-aware augmentation frameworks~\citep{ligraph} have utilized environment information to linearly explore training graph structures and node features, however, they depend heavily on high-quality and sufficiently diverse environment information.
-In practice, annotating environment labels or capturing diverse environment information is costly and often infeasible.
-In this work, we introduce a generation-based augmentation method that eliminates the need for accessing environment information.
+\textbf{Graph Data Augmentation.} Beyond invariant graph learning, graph data augmentation aims to diversify the training distribution, thereby enhancing the OOD generalization of models.
+DropEdge~\cite{rong2019dropedge} introduces randomness by selectively removing edges, thus varying the training data's structure.
+M-Mixup~\cite{wang2021mixup} enriches the dataset by interpolating diverse and irregular graphs within semantic space. $\mathcal{G}$-Mixup~\cite{han2022g} extends mixup to graph classification by interpolating across graph generators (graphons).
+Adversarial augmentation techniques, such as FLAG~\cite{kong2022robust}, perturb node features via gradients, while AIA~\cite{sui2024unleashing} learns adversarial masks to probe environmental discrepancies.
+Despite these advances, methods that edit only the observed training graphs often have limited ability to explore truly novel environments and can distort label-determining patterns, yielding \emph{uncontrolled} augmentations.
+Environment-aware frameworks~\cite{ligraph} partially address this by using environment metadata to linearly explore structures and features; however, they rely on high-quality, diverse environment labels that are costly and often infeasible to obtain.
+GRATIN~\cite{abbahaddou2025graph} takes a different route: it fits a Gaussian mixture on learned graph embeddings and samples synthetic representations—supported by a Rademacher-complexity analysis—to achieve efficient gains in generalization without editing raw graphs.
+In contrast, our work introduces a \emph{generation-based} augmentation method that dispenses with environment labels and generated graphs end-to-end (structures, node features, and edge features), enabling \emph{controlled} exploration beyond the training graph space while preserving stable, label-determining patterns.